 At the moment, memory management of nodes should still be done explicitly by the user.
 Nodes are not 'seen' by the Lua garbage collector, so you have to call the node freeing functions yourself when you are no longer in need of a node (list).
-Nodes form linked lists without reference counting, so you have to be careful that when control returns back to LuaTEX itself, you have not deleted nodes that are still referenced from a next pointer elsewhere, and that you did not create nodes that are referenced more than once.
+Nodes form linked lists without reference counting, so you have to be careful that when control returns back to LuaT{EX} itself, you have not deleted nodes that are still referenced from a next pointer elsewhere, and that you did not create nodes that are referenced more than once.
+Normally the setters and getters handle this for you.